Re-reading Barbara Payton's I Am Not Ashamed

 Forget all these namby-pamby film starlets currently clogging our multi-plexes.
 And please, forget all their notorious lives (Winona shoplfiting, Courtney's drug battles, Nicole, Paris, Lindsay and the like).
 If you're any self-respecting fan of the film starlet in all her gory glory, no one holds a candle to the beautiful, later ravaged, Barbara Payton.
 A gorgeous, sexy, pouty-lipped blonde who starred alongside James Cagney in Kiss Tomorrow Goodbye and Lloyd Bridges in the impressive noir Trapped, her real life was not only stranger, but more dramatic and certainly seamier than any fiction she starred in.

 Chronicled in her long out-of-print 1963 memoir I Am Not Ashamed (which has to be THE greatest star bio title EVER), Payton (or a ghost writer) tells of a life so tumultuous, you can't believe she got out of it alive.
 Well, in actuality, she didn't.
-Affairs with actors to producers to shrinks to pimps; violent, troubled marriages to Tom Neal (star of the seminal sleazy noir Detour who later served time for offing his third wife) and Franchot Tone (whom Neal memorably brawled with); a notorious incident with Lana Turner and Ava Gardner during which an enraged Frank Sinatra walked in (Payton, cleverly, hot-footed it before Frank found her) shoplifting, prostitution (she was arrested in a bar on Sunset Boulevard—so perfect) and loads of drinking—the gal did it all.
+Affairs with actors to producers to shrinks to pimps; violent, troubled relationship to Tom Neal (star of the seminal sleazy noir Detour who later served time for offing his third wife) and Franchot Tone (whom Neal memorably brawled with); a notorious incident with Lana Turner and Ava Gardner during which an enraged Frank Sinatra walked in (Payton, cleverly, hot-footed it before Frank found her) shoplifting, prostitution (she was arrested in a bar on Sunset Boulevard—so perfect) and loads of drinking—the gal did it all.
 (I've heard much of this is apocryphal but I'm sure just as much is true.)

 In blunt prose that reveals a con-artist's take on Hollywood (this lady knows a wolf), Payton is all at once, funny, wise, vain, humble, pathetic and very, very educational.
 Though a star in the late '40s and '50s, her insights remain fresh today.
 Her book should be required reading for all aspiring actress' placing their dreams in this dirty, lonely town.
 Just read her introduction: